Illicit Drug Use in Tulsa, OK

 Help is Always Available

 Although Oklahoma ranks low for treatment, there are treatment options in Tulsa.
 Before seeking treatment, it is important to first understand the programs that are available.
 There are 30,60, and 90-day treatment programs available.
-The 30-day treatment is intense, and only recommended for those with mild addictions.
+The 30-day treatment is recommended for those with mild addictions.
 The next two options are the 60 and 90-day treatment options.
 The longer lengths are recommended for those dealing with moderate to severe addictions, respectively.
 All three options offer in-patient residential treatment, while only the 30-day option provides partial hospitalization.
 Instead of partial hospitalization, the 60 and 90-day treatments offer outpatient care.

 While you may have quite a few options available to you for treatment in Tulsa, the fact of the matter is that it is oftentimes a good choice to leave your local surroundings for treatment.
-At first this may not seem like a very practical option but consider a few things before coming to that conclusion.
+At first, this may not seem like a very practical option but consider a few things before coming to that conclusion.

 When an individual stays around their local surroundings, there is a good chance they are also staying in the environment that led to their initial addiction.
 Their surroundings may include factors that contribute to their ongoing substance battle.
 Not to mention, there is a chance that they may not have the community support they need as a result of their addiction.
 The lack of support may encourage them to leave treatment.